Fleshgrinder/mysql-mariadb-configuration/README.md

 # And simply execute it
 ./create-mariadb-init-script.sh
 ```

 Afterwards you can start/restart/stop your MariaDB server via `/etc/init.d/mariadb`.

 ## Questions?
-Please bare in mind that this is an advanced configuration targeted towards user who have experience in administrating a server.
+Please bare in mind that this is an advanced configuration targeted towards user who have experience in administrating a
+server.
 But if you have any questions feel free to open an issue in the wiki of this repo.

+## License
+> This is free and unencumbered software released into the public domain.
+>
+> For more information, please refer to <http://unlicense.org>